Adityapavankumar/InterviewPreparation/Flink/FlinkInterviewQuestions3.md

     *Answer:* Flink achieves exactly-once semantics through distributed snapshots taken by the checkpointing mechanism.
 During recovery, the system rolls back to the latest consistent state, ensuring that stateful operations are applied exactly once.

-21. **How does Flink handle dynamic scaling of a job?
+21. **How does Flink handle the dynamic scaling of a job?
 Discuss the challenges and strategies involved in dynamically adding or removing TaskManagers during runtime.**

     *Answer:* Flink supports dynamic scaling by redistributing tasks across available TaskManagers.
 Challenges include load balancing and state redistribution.
 Strategies involve coordinating TaskManager addition/removal and redistributing state intelligently.